Oghma-Infinium/Vagabond-Remastered/README.md

 - SSD: Samsung 970 EVO Plus 2TB

 The list may run on lower specs than mine, but extensive performance testing has not been conducted yet.
 However, at least 16GB VRAM is probably needed to have an acceptable performance.

+Individual performance may vary depending on specific hardware and software configurations, as well as other system optimizations. **Troubleshooting & support for hardware related issues will not be provided.**

 Downloads Size: ~232 GB
 Install Size: ~278 GB